 Homework is something that most students do not enjoy.
 If a student spends a significant time duration doing homework, there are higher chances that he/she dislikes attending the classes too.
-Homework often induces stress in students which can lead to health scares and as a class teacher, it is essential to ensure that the students are secure and healthy.
-Authorities can ask this question so that they can analyze the answers in an attempt to minimize or eliminate the stress of homework.
+Homework often induces stress in students, which can lead to health scares, and as a class teacher, it is essential to ensure that the students are mentally secure and healthy.
+Authorities can ask this question so that they can analyze the answers to minimize or eliminate the stress of homework.

-- What are the achievements you are proud of?
+8. What are some achievements you’re proud of?

 - Securing the 1st rank